Trina Solar featured in independent agency report: Cumulative shipments of 210mm modules top 120GW, capacity for large-format products accounts for over 90%

-SINGAPORE, April 10, 2023 /PRNewswire/ -- According to TrendForce, the independent new energy research agency, cumulative shipments of 210mm modules have exceeded 120GW, and the power of 210mm n-type modules has passed 700W.
+CHANGZHOU, China, April 13, 2023 /PRNewswire/ -- According to TrendForce, the independent new energy research agency, cumulative shipments of 210mm modules have exceeded 120GW, and the power of 210mm n-type modules has passed 700W.
 TrendForce estimates in its recent report that in 2023, large-format wafers, cells and modules will account for more than 90% of the total production capacity, and demand for large-format products will demonstrate a strong growth.

 Production capacity will exceed 90%, with 210mm modules accounting for nearly 60% of total production capacity